& Burlesque History & Lingo

 Doing an Eddie Leonard Spontaneously doing additional material after your act is over, in response to applause from the audience.
 "Ad-libbing" an unscheduled (and usually unapproved) encore.

 Drop Lateral curtains extending the full width and height of the stage are called "drops."
 They may be hung at various distances from the footlights (see "olio").
 They might be simply draperies, or they might be painted with various scenes and serve as simple sets.
 A good theater would have a variety of painted drops representing generic settings, like a "garden drop," a "palace drop," a "woods drop," a "street drop," coordinating with stock furniture and set pieces (a garden bench, a throne, a tree stump, a street lamp).
-The very front curtain was usually called the "house drop."
+The very front curtain was usually called the "house drop," which was often painted with advertisements for local businesses (unpainted front curtains were the rule in non-vaudeville types of theaters).
 The "street drop" usually hung just behind the house drop for simple "two guys meet on the street" routines played close to the footlights.

 Dumb Act (or Sight Act) An act that did not involve speech, usually performed to music, such as an acrobatic act or a juggler.
 A dumb act was often first and/or last on the bill because the audience was still entering (or leaving) noisily.